Privacy Policy

 - Selective marketing: Send information about jobs, courses, events, newsletters, offers… when you have not opted out.

-We only process beyond the above purposes when there is an appropriate legal basis or your additional consent.
+We only process data beyond the above purposes when we have a lawful basis or your additional consent.

 4. Cookies and Tracking Technologies

-- Remember login sessions, display preferences, and "bookmark" news/items of interest.
+- Remember login sessions, display preferences, "bookmark" news/items of interest.

-- Analyze traffic and measure the effectiveness of content/recruitment.
+- Analyze traffic, measure the effectiveness of content/recruitment.

 Cookie Classification: